 If electrical devices could reach 100 percent efficiency—meaning they didn’t generate waste heat as they operated—then cooling systems would not be needed to prevent overheating.
 Unfortunately, that isn’t currently possible; however, thermal management for electronics has advanced impressively over the years, making it easier and more efficient than ever to keep vital electronics functioning properly.
-At Noren Products, we utilize over 40 years of experience in the industry to create customized ways of cooling electrical equipment, and three of the most common methods are convection, conduction, and phase-change cooling.
+At Noren Thermal, we utilize over 40 years of experience in the industry to create customized ways of cooling electrical equipment, and three of the most common methods are convection, conduction, and phase-change cooling.

 Convection, which means transference, is one of the most commonly used methods of cooling an electrical enclosure, and describes moving heat from one area to another through the flow of a low-density fluid, like air.
 Through natural convection, heated air will naturally move toward the cooler area, while the cooler air moves towards the electrical components.
 In forced-air convection, this movement is facilitated through the use of small fans, especially when the amount of air flow is specified and must remain constant.

 Conduction cooling involves the transfer of heat between solid materials, such as metals with high thermal conductivity that absorb heat near electrical equipment and transfer it away.
 Cold plates use principles of both conduction as well as convection and are often recommended for applications where thermal management must efficiently cover a larger area.